codacy/docs/docs/repositories/issues.md

 Ignoring an issue hides the issue from the list of issues and helps you focus on the issues that your team should tackle.

-You can ignore issues that you disagree with because, for example:
+For example, you can ignore issues that you disagree with because:

 -   Your team won't tackle the issues in the immediate feature
 -   The issue isn't relevant in the specific context of your code
 -   The issue is a false positive

-To ignore an issue, click the issue title, click the cogwheel, and select **Ignore issue**:
+To ignore an issue, click the issue title and select **Ignore issue** on the cogwheel menu:

 ![Ignoring an issue](images/issues-ignore.png)